Executive Director

 Chris Wells

-Governor Tate Reeves appointed Chris Wells to serve as Executive Director of the Mississippi Department of Environmental Quality (MDEQ) in October of 2020.
-Chris began his career with the agency in November 2007, providing legal support for the Environmental Compliance and Enforcement Division until October of 2014, when former Executive Director Gary Rikard appointed him to serve as Chief of Staff.
-Since June of 2017, he also served as Acting Director of the Office of Restoration.
+Chris Wells serves the great State of Mississippi as Executive Director of the Mississippi Department of Environmental Quality, a position to which he was appointed by Governor Tate Reeves in October 2020.
+Wells began his career with MDEQ in November 2007, providing legal support for the Environmental Compliance and Enforcement Division.
+He has also served as the agency’s Chief of Staff (2014-2020) and as Director of the agency’s Office of Restoration (2017-2020).

-Chris earned a Chemical Engineering degree from Mississippi State University in 1996, and is a registered professional engineer.
-He graduated from the Mississippi College School of Law in 1999, served as a Law Clerk to U.S. District Court Judge William H. Barbour, Jr., and practiced law with the firm of Scanlon, Sessums, Parker & Dallas from 2000 to 2007.
-He also taught as an Adjunct Professor at the Mississippi College School of Law from 2010 to 2019.
+A native of Brandon and an avid outdoorsman, Wells’ love of Mississippi’s natural resources inspired him to pursue a career in environmental protection.
+He earned a bachelor’s degree in Chemical Engineering from Mississippi State University (1996) and a law degree from Mississippi College School of Law (1999).
+After law school, he served as a law clerk to U.S. District Court Judge William H. Barbour, Jr., before practicing law with Scanlon, Sessums, Parker & Dallas (2000 to 2007).
+He has also served as an adjunct professor at Mississippi College School of Law for 10 years (2010-2019).